apollographql/apollo-kotlin/README.md

 This library is designed with Android in mind, but you can use it in any Kotlin application, including KMP ([Kotlin Multi Platform](https://kotlinlang.org/docs/multiplatform.html)).

+Apollo Kotlin aims to comply with the the [Working Draft of the GraphQL specification](https://spec.graphql.org/draft/).

 ## 📚 Documentation

 All Apollo Kotlin documentation, including caching and helpful recipes, can be found at: <br/>